 If you have other requirements please contact us at email@example.com for a discussion.

 To use, download file below, uncompress with "gzip -d", rename to "emgload" or "emgsink" respectively.
 Ensure execute permission is enabled, "chmod 111 emgsink", and run.

 Linux versions are built on CentOS 5 (64-bit) with glibc 2.5.
 It runs on CentOS 5/6/7 and compatible distributions.

 Linux versions are built on RedHat EL 4 (32-bit) with glibc 2.3.4 and RedHat EL 5 (64-bit) with glibc 2.5.

 It is possible (and free) to use emgload and emgsink without a license.
 However, max throughput is then limited to 10 mps (messages per second).
-If you have EMG 5, 6 or 7 installed emgload will pick up the max throughput from the EMG license file.
+If you have EMG 5 or later installed, emgload will pick up the max throughput from the EMG license file.